zwave-js/zwave-js-server/README.md

 ## Scheme Version

-In an attempt to keep compatibility between different server and client versions, we introduced a (basic) API Scheme Version.
+In an attempt to keep compatibility between different server and client versions, we have introduced a (basic) API Scheme Version.

 1. **client connects** --> server sends back version info including the scheme versions it can handle: